Party's over? After China SUV boom, carmakers face falling prices, sales

 “The good old days will pass, when you could just launch any model and you could have pretty good sales,” said Yale Zhang, head of Shanghai-based consultancy Automotive Foresight.

-Carmakers are undeterred for now.
-At the Guangzhou show, Weiming Soh, Volkswagen AG (VOWG_p.DE) Vice President for Sales and Marketing, said the German auto maker will launch six new locally made models in China’s SUV market in the next three to four years.

-Even as firms like Ford Motor Co (F.N) and Chongqing Changan Automobile Co 000625.SS present new SUVs at Guangzhou - the Everest and the CS15 respectively - official data shows prices are falling.
+Even as firms like Ford Motor Co and Chongqing Changan Automobile Co present new SUVs at Guangzhou - the Everest and the CS15 respectively - official data shows prices are falling.

-Meanwhile sales growth is expected to slip to 11 percent next year, according to IHS Automotive.
+Meanwhile SUV sales growth is expected to slip to 11 percent next year, according to IHS Automotive.

-“SUVs, I think, in the future won’t continue to increase rapidly like now.” said Zhu Huarong, president of Chongqing Changan Automobile, speaking at the Guangzhou show.
-“It will return to a rational, normal growth.”

 Market fragmentation also means top selling models are no longer being bought in the same profit-boosting volumes: China’s top 10 best-selling SUVs only accounted for 34 percent of the market as of September, compared to 64 percent in 2010.